-The SV player counts the provinces controlled by the NV player.
-If the NV player controls at least 5 provinces, the SV player rolls a die and consults the Desertion Table on the board in order to calculate the number of SV units that desert.
+The SV player counts the provinces controlled by the NV, rolls a die and consults the Desertion Table on the board in order to calculate the number of SV units that desert.
 A full strength SV division represents two units for this purpose.
 It is permissible to simply reduce a division; this counts as one unit deserting.